 TOP TIPS FOR MANAGING PAYMENTS ON ACCOUNT

-For many, payments on account are unavoidable, and so to ensure that they don’t become a stressful, financial burden, we recommend the following top tips for managing payments on account:
+For many, payments on account are unavoidable, and so to ensure that they don’t become a stressful, financial burden, we recommend the following top tips to manage them:

 It may sound obvious, but putting some money aside each month is the best way of making sure that payments on account don’t become a nasty, unaffordable surprise.
 Your accountant should have informed you of the amounts that you are due to pay well before the payment deadline and so setting a savings budget early on is the ultimate way of managing the system.

 Payments on account are cyclical in nature.
 Once you have been in the system for a number of years, the burden of “extra tax” should only have an effect if your income continues to rise or you have an odd year where income has spiked.
-In other cases, if the theory of payments on account works, you shouldn’t be left with any balancing payments at the end of the cycle and so payments on account can become a useful way of simply splitting your tax liability into two more manageable payments.
+In other cases, if the theory of payments on account works, you shouldn’t be left with any balancing payments at the end of the cycle.
+Payments on account can simply become a useful way of splitting your tax liability into two more manageable payments.

 However, it’s worth remembering that the first year that you fall into the system will always be the most financially expensive.
 If you haven’t made payments on account before, you will be paying both the full amount of your tax liability, plus 50% of next years’.
 For that reason it is recommended that savers account for 1.5 times their estimated tax bill in that first year.

 Not only does it relieve the stress of a late January rush to prepare your return early, but it can also help with cashflow.